e14n/databank-redis/README.md

 * `pkey()`

 Gets the class's primary key.
-By default, uses the bank's schema to figure this out; replace this method to do it some other way.
+By default, looks for a class attribute "schema" and tries to get the "pkey" element of that.
+Otherwise, it checks the class's schema, looks for an element that matches the type name, and tries to get pkey element of that.
+If that fails, it looks at the class's databank's "schema", and tries to get that.
+Otherwise, it just returns "id".
+Override if you have a better plan.

 * `get(id, callback)`